 Last week’s agreement also tries to settle the question about the rate for the mechanical royalty for these types of uses in the digital space.
 Remember that, in the terrestrial world, it‘s currently a per-penny/per-song rate.
 This was something that the publishers wanted to preserve in the digital world, since it guaranteed a fixed amount of revenue, no matter what the use.
 But the music services and labels argued that this per-penny/per-song rate forced them to adopt old models and left them no flexibility on pricing.
 In other words, at 9.1¢ per song, mechanical royalties became a fixed cost, whether the song was being downloaded for 99¢, or 25¢, or being streamed as part of a person’s subscription.
 In some instances, the publishers‘ royalties would have been higher than everyone else’s.

 The September 23 announcement states that all parties agreed to a “percentage of revenue” calculation (again, the Copyright Royalty Board must still approve this for these specific uses).
-Under this arrangement, interactive audio-only webcasters and subscription services will pay 10.5 percent of their revenue to songwriters and publishers, minus any performance royalties already being paid to labels.
+Under this arrangement, interactive audio-only webcasters and subscription services will pay 10.5 percent of their revenue to songwriters and publishers, minus any performance royalties already being paid to publishers via the PROs.
 This formulation addresses the digital music service‘s concerns about paying the publisher twice; it makes clear that a mechanical payment is due, but permits the service to deduct its performance royalties, thereby capping the rate paid to publishers at 10.5 percent.
 A percentage rate provides a much more flexible system that allows for some pricing experiments, and an easier calculation for the music services to make.

 How do songwriters ensure that they’re receiving any mechanical royalties due to them?